noahlandis/truth-of-the-platter/README.md

 ## Features

-- Scrapes ratings and review counts from Yelp, Google, and TripAdvisor
+- Gets ratings and review counts from Yelp, Google, and TripAdvisor
 - Calculates a weighted average rating based on the data from all sources
 - Provides a command-line interface for easy interaction
-- Supports automatic location detection (optional)
+- Supports automatic location detection (when location is not provided)
 - Handles errors gracefully and provides informative messages

 ## Installation